 Even if a county or city does not require inspection, make note of the fact that buyers may and should nonetheless require a thorough inspection before taking property, and most lending agencies require an inspection before they will approve a mortgage.
 In order to transfer property to a buyer smoothly, always check with the local government to determine county, city, or township requirements.
 Remember, a seller of property may be held liable to a buyer if he has knowledge that a septic system is in noncompliance or is not operational and doesn’t disclose this information to the buyer before transfer of the property.
 (Minn.
 Stat. § 115.55, subd.6(b)).

 If you are concerned about a commercial septic system, inspection requirements are no different whether the property is commercial or residential.
 However, when attempting to use a MSTS for a purpose other than what it was designed for, be careful to check the design specifications or serious problems could arise.

 This article gives you only brief overview of septic tank regulation in Minnesota.
-If you are experiencing septic tank issues, either because you have specific problems with county regulations or you are interested in transferring property and want to ensure you are adhering to applicable laws, or make sure that you have an inspected and working system before buying, please call Joan M. Quade for assistance.
+If you are experiencing septic tank issues, either because you have specific problems with county regulations or you are interested in transferring property and want to ensure you are adhering to applicable laws, or make sure that you have an inspected and working system before buying, please call Joan M. Quade for legal assistance.